Teams work through the night in search of bear after B.C. attack

 Already have an account?
 Log in here »

 “This was an unprecedented attack and occurred despite the group following standard safety protocols, and teachers fighting off the bear.
-Our community lives in good relationship with bears, and is shocked by this tragic incident,” the fundraising post says.
+Our community lives in good relationship with bears, and is shocked by this tragic incident,” the fundraising post said.

 This report by The Canadian Press was first published Nov.
 23, 2025